 5. Andhericha Raja (Andheri)

-The events at these places are a grand affair in Mumbai and the streets in and around are jam packed at any time of the day; even nights are busy with people either lining up to be the first ones to see the idols once the gates open in the morning.
-If you’re in Mumbai around this time, irrespective of where you are heading to, you’ll run into the celebrations at almost every streets of Mumbai.
+The events at these places are a grand affair in Mumbai and the streets in and around are jam-packed at any time of the day; even nights are busy with people either lining up to be the first ones to see the idols once the gates open in the morning.
+If you’re in Mumbai around this time, irrespective of where you are heading to, you’ll run into the celebrations at almost every street of Mumbai.

 Ganpati Bappa Morya!!